Qualified DoD Law Enforcement Officer

 Contact: 323-702-0290 | [email protected]

-During my tenure as a U.S. Army "Protected Veteran" and Military Police (95B/31B), I demonstrated unwavering commitment and dedication to my duties.
+During my tenure as a U.S. Army Veteran and Military Police (95B/31B), I demonstrated unwavering commitment and dedication to my responsibilities.
 My service included non-combat deployments to Panama, Egypt, and El Salvador, as well as a deployment to Doha, Qatar, where I provided support to the Defense Intelligence Agency (DIA)

 As a LEOSA-credentialed individual, it is essential to understand the Law Enforcement Officers Safety Act (LEOSA), also known as HR 218. (#Army #DoD #LEOSA #LawEnforcement #PublicSafety) The Law Enforcement Officers Safety Act (LEOSA) is a United States federal law, enacted in 2004, that allows two classes of persons - the “QUALIFIED DoD (ACTIVE) Law Enforcement Officer” and the “QUALIFIED DoD (RETIRED or SEPARATED) Law Enforcement Officer” - to carry a concealed firearm in any jurisdiction in the United States or United States Territories, regardless of state or local laws.